-- To give a detailed understanding of modern architecture as new expression with different strands rising from various aspects and effects of modernity. - To create an overall understanding of the architectural developments in India rising out of colonial modernity and nationalism.
+- To introduce the condition of modernity and outline its impact on society, cities and architecture. - To give a detailed understanding of modern architecture as new expression with different strands rising from various aspects and effects of modernity. - To create an overall understanding of the architectural developments in India rising out of colonial modernity and nationalism.